 Moving is hard.
 I’m not the only one who thinks this.
 I’ve heard grown-ups say that moving is as stressful as death and divorce, and the hardest of all moves is repatriating.
 I’m not looking forward to that one!
 Researchers have recently confirmed my thoughts too: here are some examples.

 A 2016 Danish study led by Dr Robert T Webb found that, regardless of socioeconomic background, links between childhood residential mobility and negative outcomes in later life were widespread, particularly if frequent mobility occurred in early/mid adolescence.
-Between 2009 and 2015, in three studies, Professor John Hattie identified that the single factor most detrimental to learning was unmanaged mobility.
+Between 2009 and 2018, in four studies, Professor John Hattie identified that one of the top five factors most detrimental to learning was unmanaged mobility.
 In March 2016, Australia’s NSW Department of Education concluded that students who change schools several times do worse in literacy and numeracy than their peers.
 This research has brought me comfort.
 I’m not crazy.
 All the weird things going on inside me are because I live a globally mobile life.

 How does Mobility Impact My Learning?

 “At any school with a high degree of turnover, transitions affect everyone – staff, parent or student – and regardless of whether a person is moving or being moved away from” say SPAN (Safe Passage Across Networks), leaders in supporting and connecting school-based programs that address international mobility.
 For me (and other globally mobile students), mobility impacts my academic, social, emotional, physical and spiritual wellbeing and causes me to ask questions about my identity.
 Let me explain.